 How To Care For Your New Shapewear

 We all know how much an investment recovery and shapewear are.
-Quality costs up front but the cost per wear is small because custom made garments longer lasting than mass produced counterparts.
-As with any high quality clothing or under garments, the lifespan of the garment is directly related to how well you care for it.
-Now, you may be wondering how do I take care of my shapewear?
+Quality costs upfront, but the cost per wear is small because custom-made garments are longer lasting than mass-produced counterparts.
+As with any high-quality clothing or undergarments, the garment’s lifespan is directly related to how well you care for it.
+Now, you may wonder how I take care of my shapewear?

-Through regular care, these pieces last a lot longer than lower quality shapewear brands which explains the slightly higher initial investment.
-ContourMD’s custom made recovery garments and shapewear are guaranteed but they last longest when cared for properly.
+These pieces last a lot longer than lower quality shapewear brands through regular care, which explains the slightly higher initial investment.
+ContourMD’s custom-made recovery garments and shapewear are guaranteed, but they last longest when cared for properly.
 While the garments themselves should last a long time due to their quality, their lives are extended even further when cared for properly.
-Taking care of your recovery or shapewear helps ensure it stays compressive, elastic, and comfortable for the lifespan of the garment.
+Taking care of your recovery or shapewear helps ensure it stays compressive, elastic, and comfortable for the garment’s lifespan.

 Wearing Shapewear for Longevity

-If you wear shapewear everyday, not just on special occasions, it’s definitely best to have at least two pairs of shapewear so that you can alternate between them, and have a pair to wear while the other is being washed.
-We recommend two in your favorite shade and an extra for dressing up needs.
+If you wear shapewear every day, not just on special occasions, it’s best to have at least two pairs of shapewear to alternate between them and have a team to wear while the other is being washed.
+We recommend two in your favorite shade and an extra for dressing-up needs.

-By giving the fabric a day to “recover” and regain some of its elasticity between uses, you are extending the life of the elastic and of the garment as a whole.
+By giving the fabric a day to “recover” and regain some of its elasticity between uses, you extend the elastic’s life and the garment as a whole.
 While it may seem counterintuitive, having multiple pairs of a garment will extend the life of each garment individually.
 Think about your shoes.
 The ones you wear daily break down quicker, those that get rotated out have a longer lifespan.
-Same for the elastic in your shapewear, you place less stress on the garment by not wearing them on a daily basis.
+Same for the elastic in your shapewear, you place less stress on the garment by not wearing them daily.

-It’s important to keep in mind that shapewear counts as an undergarment, even if it’s worn over your standard undergarments.
-Because it has direct contact with your skin, the oils and dirt that is expelled by your pores tends to break down the fabric so you’ll want to wash them every 1-2 wears.
-This is for sanitary reasons, they absorb the sweat from your body and can develop an odor, this also extends the life of the garment by removing the oils that break down the elastic.
+It’s essential to remember that shapewear counts as an undergarment, even if it’s worn over your standard undergarments.
+Because it has direct contact with your skin, the oils and dirt expelled by your pores tend to break down the fabric, so you’ll want to wash them every 1-2 years.
+This is for sanitary reasons; they absorb the sweat from your body and can develop an odor; this also extends the garment’s life by removing the oils that break down the elastic.

 Washing Shapewear for Longevity

-You absolutely can and should be washing your shapewear on a regular basis.
-As we mentioned, every 1-2 wears you should be giving them a clean.
+You absolutely can and should be washing your shapewear regularly.
+As we mentioned, every 1-2 years, you should be giving them a clean.
 It doesn’t have to be an intense spin on the industrial cycle, but just a quick and gentle wash with your delicates.
-We recommend a mesh laundry bag to keep snaps, hooks and zippers safe.
+We recommend a mesh laundry bag to keep snaps, hooks, and zippers safe.